 I used to think I’d find myself in the color of my hair, or the clothes I’d wear; the number of piercings in my ear.

-The friends I’d make, the boys I’d kiss, the jobs I’d win; how fast I’d fly down the track.
+The friends I’d make, the boys I’d kiss, the jobs I’d win, the places I’d go; how fast I’d fly down the track.

 “Just be yourself!” they’d say.

 I looked everywhere; couldn’t seem to find her anywhere.